APOA5: Gene variability

 Within the APOA5 gene, a couple of important SNPs with a widely confirmed effect on plasma TG levels as well as rare mutations have been described.
 In Caucasians, the common variants are inherited mostly in three haplotypes, which are characterised by two SNPs, namely rs662799 (T-1131>C; in almost complete LD with A-3>G, where the minor allele is associated with about 50% lower gene expression) and rs3135506 (Ser19>Trp; C56>G; alters the signal peptide and influences APOA5 secretion into plasma).
 There are also a further three common variants (A-3>G, IVS+476 G>A and T1259>C) which are not necessary for haplotype characterisation.

 Population frequencies of common APOA5 alleles exhibit large interethnic differences.
 For example, there are about 15% of carriers of the rs66299(C) allele among Caucasians, but the frequency could reach even between 40% and 50% among Asians.
 In contrast, the Trp19 allele is very rare in the Asian population (less than 1% of carriers) but is common in Caucasians (about 15% of carriers).
 Vice versa, important SNP (rs2075291, G553T, Gly185>Cys) with a population frequency of about 5% has been detected among Asians, but it is extremely rare among Caucasians.
 Sporadic publications refer to some other common polymorphisms, e.g. Val153>Met (rs3135507, G457A) and also suggest significant sex-dependent associations with plasma lipids.
 Rare variants within the APOA5 gene have been described in a couple of different populations.
-Among the “common mutations/rare SNPs”, one of the most characterised on a population level is the Ala315>Val exchange.
-Originally detected in patients with extreme TG levels over 10 mmo/L, it was also found in about 0.7% of the general population (mostly in individuals with normal TG values), which suggests a low penetrance of this variant.
+Among the "common mutations/rare SNPs", one of the most characterised on a population level is the Ala315>Val exchange.
+Originally detected in patients with extreme TG levels over 10 mmol/L, it was also found in about 0.7% of the general population (mostly in individuals with normal TG values), which suggests a low penetrance of this variant.
 More than twenty other rare variants (mutations) have been described within the human APOA5 gene.
-They cover a wide spectrum that includes preliminary stop codons, amino acid changes as well as insertions and deletions.
+They cover a wide spectrum that includes premature stop codons, amino acid changes as well as insertions and deletions.
 These mutations are generally associated with hypertriglyceridaemia, but penetration is usually not 100%.
 Individual mutations have been found mostly in one pedigree only.

-But not all the SNPs have a detrimental effect on TG levels.
-A recent report, showed that, in Sardinian population, the missense mutation Arg282Ser in APOA5 gene, correlates with a decrease in TG levels.
-The authors believe that this point mutation is a mayor modulatory of TG values in this population.
+Not all the SNPs have a detrimental effect on TG levels.
+A recent report, showed that, in the Sardinian population, the missense mutation Arg282Ser in the APOA5 gene correlates with a decrease in TG levels.
+The authors believe that this point mutation is a major modulator of TG values in this population.